-- 1 FOR AN ACT ENTITLED, An Act to revise the length of the maximum probationary period - 2 for juvenile probationers and to revise the conditions of a juvenile commitment to the - 3 Department of Corrections. - 4 BE IT ENACTED BY THE LEGISLATURE OF THE STATE OF SOUTH DAKOTA: - 5 Section 1.
+- 1 FOR AN ACT ENTITLED, An Act to revise the length of the maximum probationary period - 2 for juvenile probationers and to allow for an extension of the probationary period for failing - 3 to make a good faith effort to pay restitution. - 4 BE IT ENACTED BY THE LEGISLATURE OF THE STATE OF SOUTH DAKOTA: - 5 Section 1.
 That § 26-8B-8 be amended to read: - 6 26-8B-8.
 The terms and conditions of probation of a child in need of supervision shall be - 7 specified by rules or orders of the court and by a court services officer. - 8 The duration of juvenile probation shall be specified by order of the court but may not - 9 exceed four six months unless: - 10 (1) The child is placed in the intensive juvenile probation program; or - 11 (2) The child's probation is extended as provided under this section. - 12 If the child is placed on intensive juvenile probation, the duration of probation ordered by - the court may be up to eight twelve months. - If the child is placed on juvenile probation, a court services officer may request two - extensions up to four six months each or one extension up to four six months for intensive